Want a career change from teaching but not sure how?

 You’ll still get to instruct and support people to become their best selves, except within regular-ish business hours.
 Go full-time in the people and culture department of an organisation or consult freelance.

-Change careers by studying a Certificate IV in Training and Assessment or set yourself apart with a postgraduate qualification like this Graduate Certificate in Professional Learning with Griffith University through Open Universities Australia.
+Change careers by studying a Certificate IV in Training and Assessment or set yourself apart with a postgraduate qualification like this Graduate Certificate in Learning and Teaching with Torrens University.

 Tutor/mentor